revanmd/KTP-OCR/README.md

 KTP OCR is python-flask with tesseract web application to convert Indonesian ID Card to text / JSON Data
 - convert KTP to JSON
+- word correction with edit distance for correcting kecamatan & tempat lahir
 - text preprocessing for enhance the quality of result (in progres)

 ## Installation (UBUNTU)